Dr Walt Wolfram

-Wolfram, Walt (with Mary Kohn, Jennifer Renn, Janneke Van Hofwegen, Charles Farrington). (forthcoming, in progress) The Longitudinal Development of African American English in the Early Lifespan.
+Wolfram, Walt (with Mary Kohn, Jennifer Renn, Janneke Van Hofwegen, Charles Farrington). (forthcoming, 2019) The Longitudinal Development of African American English in the Early Lifespan.
 Cambridge: Cambridge University Press.

 Wolfram, Walt and Natalie Schilling.
 2016.
 American English: Dialects and Variation.
 Third edition.
 Cambridge/Oxford: Wiley/Blackwell.
 Pp. 436

 Wolfram, Walt and Jeffrey Reaser.
 2014.
 Talkin’ Tar Heel: Voices of North Carolina.
 Chapel Hill: University of North Carolina Press.
 Pp. 331.